 Dixon is a basketball coach who is intelligent, honest, confident, well-spoken and true to his word.
 He is a family man and complete coach who cares for his players and program to the highest degree.
 Under Dixon, student-athletes have consistently improved as players on the court and developed as citizens off the court.
 His players consistently graduate and the Pitt program continually achieves high APR scores.
 For Dixon, basketball is a lifestyle, not a job.
 He believes teamwork, offensive efficiency, defense, rebounding and taking good shots are the key ingredients to winning championships.
 That philosophy has paid off as Pitt consistently ranks among the nation’s top offensive, defensive and rebounding squads.

-Dixon’s 10-year head coaching tenure at Pitt has seen the Panthers compile a remarkable 262-86 record, accumulate a 115-57 Big East regular season record and earn nine NCAA Tournament berths and 10 postseason berths, including three Sweet Sixteen appearances (2004, 2007 and 2009) and one NCAA Regional Final (2009).
-He set an NCAA Division I all-time record for best start to a coaching career after eight seasons with his 216 victories and his .753 career winning percentage currently stands seventh nationally and the third best among active Atlantic Coast Conference coaches.
-In addition, his .658 career Big East win percentage currently ranks as the best all-time mark in league play, surpassing such names as Georgetown’s John Thompson, Connecticut’s Jim Calhoun, Syracuse’s Jim Boeheim, Louisville’s Rick Pitino and St. John’s Lou Carnesseca.
+Dixon’s 12-year head coaching tenure at Pitt has seen the Panthers compile a remarkable 307-111 record, accumulate a 134-74 league regular season record and earn 10 NCAA Tournament berths and 12 postseason berths, including three Sweet Sixteen appearances (2004, 2007 and 2009) and one NCAA Regional Final (2009).
+He set an NCAA Division I all-time record for best start to a coaching career after eight seasons with his 216 victories and his .735 career winning percentage currently stands 10th nationally and the fifth-best among active Atlantic Coast Conference coaches.
+In addition, his .658 career Big East win percentage ranks as the best all-time mark in league play, surpassing Georgetown’s John Thompson, Connecticut’s Jim Calhoun, Syracuse’s Jim Boeheim, Louisville’s Rick Pitino and St. John’s Lou Carnesseca.

 Dixon’s players at Pitt have excelled as well.
-Four (Steven Adams, Oklahoma City Thunder; DeJuan Blair, San Antonio Spurs; Aaron Gray, Toronto Raptors; Sam Young, Indiana Pacers) are currently playing in the NBA while five have been selected in the NBA Draft.
-Four of his players have earned consensus All-America honors, 15 were All-Region honorees, 10 earned major Big East awards including four Most Improved Player honorees, 16 were named All-Big East selections and 13 scored over 1,000 career points.
+Three (Steven Adams, Oklahoma City Thunder; DeJuan Blair, Washington Wizards; Lamar Patterson, Atlanta Hawks) are currently playing in the NBA, while six have been selected in the NBA Draft.
+Four of his players have earned consensus All-America honors, 16 were All-Region honorees, 10 earned major league awards including four league Most Improved Player honorees, 18 have been named all-league selections and 15 have scored over 1,000 career points.

 The 2001-02 Pitt team built upon that momentum as it finished 29-6 and surpassed the school record of 25 victories set in 1973-74.
 Pitt won the Big East West championship, the school’s first league title of any kind since the 1987-88 campaign, and made its first NCAA Tournament appearance in nine seasons (1992-93).
 The squad also became the first Pitt team to advance to an NCAA Sweet Sixteen since 1973-74 with two NCAA tournament wins over Central Connecticut State and California.

-With all five starters and nine letterwinners back, the 2002-03 Pitt squad captured the school’s first-ever Big East Tournament championship while making its third straight appearance in the title game.
-It finished 28-5 on the year and advanced to its second consecutive NCAA Sweet Sixteen.
+With five starters and nine letterwinners back, the 2002-03 Pitt squad captured the school’s first Big East Tournament championship while making its third straight appearance in the title game.
+The team finished 28-5 on the year and advanced to its second consecutive NCAA Sweet Sixteen.
 The Panthers also won their second straight Big East West title and co-Big East regular-season title with a second consecutive 13-3 league record.
 In addition, the Panthers concluded the inaugural season in the Petersen Events Center with a perfect 16-0 home record and ended the season on a 22-game home win streak.